isomerpages/moe-oasispri/_our-school/School Rules.md

 *   Students must wear the school uniform whenever they are in the school premises and when they are out representing the school for external competitions/activities.
 This includes Saturdays and school holidays.

 *   Students are only allowed to put on the PE attire on days when they have PE lessons, PAL lessons, CCAs, learning journeys or enrichment programmes.
-2. Student’s Name Tag

 <u>Students’ Name Tag</u>